carpentries-incubator/python-classifying-power-consumption/episodes/03-data-windows.md

 learning is the definition of *data windows.*

-Returning to our earlier definition of features and labels, a data window defines the attributes of a slice or batch of features and labels from the test dataset that are the inputs to a machine learning process.
+Returning to our earlier definition of features and labels, a data window defines the attributes of a slice or batch of features and labels from a dataset that are the inputs to a machine learning process.
 These attributes specify:

 - the number of time steps in the slice